About Box at IU

 For group and organizational account eligibility, see How can I create a group (non-personal) Box account?

 Getting started and how to find help

 - Getting started with Box at IU

-- How do I securely set up my enterprise Box account?
+- How do I securely set up my IU Box account?
 (Watch a video describing these steps.)

 - Best practices for Box at IU